 Aidan is an Associate Editor of Lewin on Trusts (20th Ed.) and a contributor to Williams, Mortimer & Sunnucks on Executors, Administrators and Probate (21st Ed.).
 His writing has appeared in Trusts & Trustees, the Wills & Trusts Law Reports and the New Law Journal.

-Aidan is sought-after as a mediator and arbitrator in his main areas of practice.
+Aidan is sought-after as an accredited mediator and as an arbitrator in his main areas of practice.

 Trusts, Wills & Estates

-He is competent to advise on the capital gains and inheritance tax consequences of most trust transactions, particularly where these overlap with variations to estates under s.144 IHTA.
-He is advising several beneficiaries of ‘home loan’ schemes.
+Aidan is competent to advise on the capital gains and inheritance tax consequences of most onshore trust transactions, particularly where these overlap with variations to estates.
+He is advising several beneficiaries of ‘home loan’ and reversionary lease schemes.

 He is also confident preparing and presenting applications for injunctions relating to property.
 He recently acted against Thames Water in High Court injunction proceedings seeking to stop a major residential development.
 He acts in all manner of boundary and right-of-way disputes.